redwoodjs/redwoodjs-com-archive/docs/testing.md

   it('renders the title of an article', () => {
     render(<Article article={article} />)

     expect(screen.getByText('Foobar')).toBeInTheDocument()
   })

   it('renders a summary version', () => {
     render(<Article article={article} summary={true} />)

     expect(screen.getByText('Read more')).toBeInTheDocument()
   })

   it('renders a full version', () => {
     render(<Article article={article} summary={false} />)

     expect(screen.queryByText('Read more')).not.toBeInTheDocument()
   })
 })
 ```

-### getByRole() / queryByRole()
+#### getByRole() / queryByRole()

 `getByRole()` allows you to look up elements by their "role", which is an ARIA element that assists in accessiblity features.
-Many HTML elements have a [default role](https://www.w3.org/TR/html-aria/#docconformance) (including `<button>` and `<a>`) but you can also define it yourself with a `role` attribute on an element.
+Many HTML elements have a [default role](https://www.w3.org/TR/html-aria/#docconformance) (including `<button>` and `<a>`) but you can also define one yourself with a `role` attribute on an element.

 Sometimes it may not be enough to say "this text must be on the page."
-You may to test that an actual *link* is present on the page.
+You may want to test that an actual *link* is present on the page.
 Maybe you have a list of user's names and each name should be a link to a detail page.
 We could test that like so:

 ```javascript
 it('renders a link with a name', () => {
   render(<List data={[{ name: 'Rob' }, { name: 'Tom' }]} />)

   expect(screen.getByRole('link', { name: 'Rob' })).toBeInTheDocument()
   expect(screen.getByRole('link', { name: 'Tom' })).toBeInTheDocument()
 })